Test Results

 WE CAN NOT RETRIEVE OR ADVISE ON ANY RESULTS DONE AT ANY HOSPITAL CLINIC!
 PLEASE CONTACT THE HOSPITAL CLINIC DIRECTLY.

-Receptionists can give out most results once approved by the clinician.
+The Admin Team can give out most results once approved by the clinician.
 These will usually be marked as either "satisfactory" or "make appointment".
 Please do not phone for other people's results as we are bound by rules of confidentiality, unless you are the patient power of attorney or the patient has signed a form allowing you to speak on their behalf.

 Blood Tests